“We were so scared of our IPO”: Leaders Unplugged with former On-CEO Marc Maurer

 This comes at the risk of “picking up the AI hammer to find AI nails,” as my friend Jim Pulcrano describes it.
 Nevertheless, diving in is inevitable, but should be done with a systematic approach, which I summarize with six guiding principles.

 Professor Stefan Michel‘s primary research interests are AI’s impact on strategy, pricing, and customer-centricity.
-He wrote 13 books, numerous award-winning articles and ranks among the top 40 bestselling case-study authors worldwide by The Case Centre.
-He is the Program Director of IMD’s Strategic Thinking program.
-This new 8-week online program with 1-1 coaching helps you to become a better strategist while working on a concrete strategic initiative for your organization.Â
+He has written 13 books, numerous award-winning articles and ranks among the top 40 bestselling case study authors worldwide by The Case Centre.
+He is currently Dean of Faculty and Research at IMD and is also Program Director for two IMD programs: the 10-day Breakthrough Program for Senior Executives (BPSE), guiding leaders in defining their next breakthrough; and Strategic Thinking, an 8-week online program with 1-1 coaching, helping professionals become better strategists while working on a concrete strategic initiative for their organizations.

 Explore first person business intelligence from top minds curated for a global executive audience